Quick Summary

 - After floods: Treat ALL surface water as contaminated — period.
 Agricultural runoff carries pesticides, fertilizers, and animal waste.
 Sewage overflow is virtually guaranteed.

-Rationing: Making Your Emergency Water Supply Last
+Rationing: Making Your Supply Last

-During the 2020 ice storms in Oregon, I watched families burn through a week’s worth of stored water in three days because they had no rationing plan.
-Don’t let this happen to you.
+A family carefully measuring and distributing daily water rations during an emergencyDuring the 2020 ice storms in Oregon, I watched families burn through a week’s worth of stored water in three days.
+They had no rationing plan.
+No structure.
+Just panic-driven consumption.

-Basic Water Rationing Protocol
+Basic Rationing Protocol

 - Days 1–3: Full allocation (1–1.5 gallons per person per day).
 Maintain hydration and morale.